 Ungrateful Bitch: Drizzt saves her as a child, refuses to harm her in a later book even though she attacks him with no provocation.
 She thanks him by blaming him for her mother's death and then spends Sea of Swords will the sole purpose of finding him so she can kill him.
 In her defence, she's not all there.

-Always Someone Better: Jarlaxle's always someone better is his older brother, Gromph, who's power structure is superior even to Jarlaxle's, and who's personal skill in the arcane arts blows Jarlaxle's right out of the water.
+Always Someone Better: Jarlaxle's always someone better is his older brother, Gromph, whose power structure is superior even to Jarlaxle's, and whose personal skill in the arcane arts blows Jarlaxle's right out of the water.
 Gauntlgrym shows that Jarlaxle'll go to Gromph for help and advice(reminiscent of Sherlock and Mycroft) and that Gromph has no trouble in seeing through Jarlaxle's bullshit.

 Bishounen: Has been complemented on his handsomeness by a dragon.
 She also said looks even more handsome with hair.
 Not to mention the narration itself, which mentions several times how ridiculously attractive he is.

 Bunny-Ears Lawyer: Despite his quirks, he has been extremely successful as a houseless drow male for centuries and as the leader of Bregan D'aerthe.